 Let’s listen to the whispers and respond quickly to the needs of our bodies.
 Then our grumpy hips will become happy hips.

 The following two yoga poses will help you release stress and decompress your hip joints without posing additional strain on your body.
 This practice will take you about 10 mins.

 Please take your time and practice regularly.
 Close the door behind you and focus on your breath.
 Remember to move slowly in and out of the pose, and stay within your comfort zone.
 Please avoid pushing your body beyond its pain range in order to free your hips.

 Pose #1: Wall Caterpillar

 You may roll out your mat against the wall or use a carpet.
 Obviously, you can also lie on the floor if that works for you too.
 I love it!

 Sit sideways against the wall and swivel.
 Swing your legs up the wall and rest your back on the ground.
-Then try to move your buttocks as close to the wall as possible and keep your legs straight.
-Please avoid to hyper-extend or lock the knees.
+Then move your buttocks as close to the wall as possible and keep your legs straight.
+Please avoid hyperextending or locking the knees.

 If it is hard to keep your legs straight and your bottom tucked to the wall at the same time, just wiggle away from the wall.
 Also, you may bend your knees.

 Feel free to spread your arms.
 Please place them in a position that is comfortable.
 Now receive your breath.
 Invite the in-breath and release the out-breath.